 Some people may be more vulnerable to contaminants in drinking water than the general population.
 Immuno-compromised persons such as those with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
 These people should seek advice about drinking water from their health care providers.
-EPA/CDC guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants are available from the
+EPA/CDC guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants are available from the Safe Drinking Water Hotline (800-426-4791).

 Naval Station Newport conducts regularly scheduled testing to ensure you receive safe, high quality drinking water.
-The Utilities Branch of Public Works is responsible for operating our water system.
-Operation and maintenance of the water distribution system includes routine flushing of the water lines and the management of over 1600 distribution valves, 800 fire hydrants, and 5 pump houses.
-In total, more than \$2,500,000 was spent in 2022 on maintenance and water quality testing to ensure the safe and effective operation of the water system.
-The Navy developed a comprehensive rehabilitation plan consisting of capital improvements to our water distribution system with construction beginning in 2015.
+The Utilities Branch of Public Works is responsible for operating our water systems.
+Operation and maintenance of the water distribution systems includes routine flushing of the water lines and the management of over 1600 distribution valves, 800 fire hydrants, and 5 pump houses.
+In total, more than \$2,500,000 was spent in 2023 on maintenance and water quality testing to ensure the safe and effective operation of the water systems.
+The Navy developed a comprehensive rehabilitation plan consisting of capital improvements to our water distribution systems with construction beginning in 2015.
 Completed phases consist of replacement of water lines at Defense Highway, Melville, Coddington Cove, Naval Undersea Warfare Center (NUWC), Coasters Harbor Island, Coddington Point, Greene Lane and Fort Adams.
-Ongoing or future phases of the plan include additional improvements to Greene Lane Housing.
+Ongoing phases of the plan include additional improvements to Greene Lane Housing and Coddington Point.